 In early 2018, Images of Eden released a high-end production music video for their single, “Shield Me”, and also has signed a deal with Pavement Entertainment

 to release their fourth CD, Soulrise”.
-The album was mixed and mastered by legendary producer, Bill Metoyer and will be scheduled for release later in 2018.
+The album was mixed and mastered by legendary producer, Bill Metoyer and will be released worldwide on August 17, 2018.
 In addition to this, the follow up release to “Soulrise” has already been written and the band has officially started tracking.
 The goal for 2018 is to hit the road for a tour in support of “Soulrise” and have the 5th CD (tentatively titled, "Angel Born") completely recorded by the end of the year.